BrianxTu/HogMagic/README.md

 - Clone this repository into your `HogwartsLegacy/Server/plugins/` directory.
 - Check `setup.lua` to setup languages and modules that you would like loaded.
-- move all `dependencies` to your the same folder `HogWarpServer.exe` is located.
+- move all `dependencies` to the same folder `HogWarpServer.exe` is located at.
 - Start your server and observe the console.
 If no errors are present; the resource should now be running.

 ## For Developers